Kokonut Koalition completes grueling repair of stair hike

 “I’m just so proud of everybody here, we sacrificed weekends and weekdays, we put sweat and blood into this mountain. we’re really proud of what we accomplished for the community.”
 Kokonut Koalition President David Nixon said.

 While the main project is complete, the group expects to perform repairs and improvement work moving forward.
-A formal blessing will take next Friday.
+A formal blessing will take Friday, Oct.
+29.